 Cost and Details

 Please call if your city is not listed.
-Prices are per person based on double occupancy and include airline taxes, surcharges, and fees of $96, which are subject to change until final payment is made.
+Prices are per person based on double occupancy and include airline taxes, surcharges, and fees of $156*, which are subject to change until the final payment is made.
 All tour prices above (excluding airline taxes, surcharges, and fees) are guaranteed.

-Round-trip air transportation from listed cities; 10 nights’ accommodations in Deluxe, First Class, and unrated hotels; 22 meals: 10 breakfasts, 4 lunches, 8 dinners; Extensive sightseeing as described, including all entrance fees; Services of an Odysseys Unlimited Tour Director; Educational lecture program/study leader with a minimum of 15 guests; Additional Commonwealth Club representative at 20 guests; Private motorcoach transportation throughout your trip; Luggage handling for one bag per person; Gratuities for local guides, dining room servers, airport and hotel porters, and all drivers
+Round-trip air transportation from listed cities; 10 nights’ accommodations in Deluxe, First Class, and unrated hotels; 22 meals: 10 breakfasts, 4 lunches, 8 dinners; Extensive sightseeing as described, including all entrance fees; Services of an Odysseys Unlimited Tour Director; Educational program; Commonwealth Club representative at 15 guests; Private motorcoach transportation throughout your trip; Luggage handling for one bag per person; Gratuities for local guides, dining room servers, airport and hotel porters, and all drivers

 Airfare when purchasing a Land Only package; costs of passports and visas; personal expenses such as beverages, laundry, room service, and meals not specified; airport transfers when purchasing a Land Only package; gratuities to your Odysseys Unlimited, Inc. Tour Director, which are at your discretion (suggested gratuities: $10-$15 per traveler, per day); communication charges; optional sightseeing; and travel protection insurance.